rspec/rspec-rails/CONTRIBUTING.md

 ## `Small` issues

-Small issues are the ones that we be believe are best suited for new contributors to get started on.
-They represent a meaningful contribution to the project that can be made that should not be too hard to pull off.
+These issues are the ones that we be believe are best suited for new contributors to get started on.
+They represent a potential meaningful contribution to the project that should not be too hard to pull off.
 ## `Triage` issues

-Triage issues are ones that have been labelled by the maintainers that we believe do not currently have enough information for them to be reproduced by us.
+These issues are ones that have been labelled by the maintainers that we believe do not currently have enough information to be reproduced the RSpec team.
 You can help us move triage issues into `ready to go` or `has reproduction case` (for feature requests or bugs) as a seriously meaningful contribution.

 ## `Has reproduction case` issues